 Simple patterns that have a standard, geometric design are the least expensive when laser-cut.
 Examples are: A18, B9, and B21.

 We cannot guarantee that any of our patterns are not climbable.
-However, we can suggest that patterns that are vertical and with least amount of openings are less encouraging.
-Each jurisdiction may have its own code, for example, for pool fences.
-Here again, we can alter an original pattern from our library, such as make the patterns smaller for less climbability.
-Scaling down with more perforations can raise fabrication cost.
+However, we can suggest vertical patterns with fewer openings that are less conducive to climbing.
+While each jurisdiction will have its own unique code, we are often able to alter a pattern from our library that would discourage climbing.
+Scaling down with more perforations may increase the cost of fabrication.

 Sometimes code requires a 50% opening.
 We have indicated percent open and our suggested patterns for garage screens.
 You may also be able to alter an original pattern to a 50% opening by altering the size and spacing of perforations.